Mazarine Blue (Polyommatus semiargus)

 Did You Know?

-- The species was once found in the southern part of England but is now extinct in the British Isles.
+- The Mazarine Blue was once prevalent in the southern regions of England but has since become extinct in the British Isles.

-- The female of the species is often confused for the Small Blue butterfly (Cupido minimus) by the butterfly watchers, while the males are particularly confused for the Holly Blue (Celastrina argiolus).
+- The female Mazarine Blue is often mistaken for the Small Blue butterfly, while the male is confused with the Holly Blue due to their similar appearances.

 Scientific Classification